Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Atomic Broadcast

 \subsection{Existing Mitigations}

 \system integrates the two following techniques to reduce the bandwidth and CPU cost of authentication.

 \paragraph{Short identifiers.}

 Repeated public keys consume a significant slice of a server's communication budget.
 A workaround is to have servers store public keys in an indexed \emph{directory}~\cite{directory-protocol-beatcs10}.

-Upon first joining the system, a client announces its public key via \broadcast to \emph{sign up}.
+\system uses \diral as its directory (see \cref{appendix:diral}).
+In \diral, upon first joining the system, a client announces its public key via \broadcast to \emph{sign up}.
 Upon delivering a sign-up message, a server appends the new public key to its directory.
 The same public key appears at the same position in the directory of all correct servers thanks to \broadcast's agreement.
 Having signed up, a client uses its position in the directory as identifier instead of its public key.

 In the previous example of a payment system, using such identifiers reduces a payment size by 40\%, from 140~B to 84~B. However, a signature per payment must still be transmitted.

 \paragraph{Pooled signature verification.}